DEA Drug Diversion Lawyers – Physician Drug Offense Lawyers

 Drug diversion is a very common charge, that comes with extremely high penalties.
 We have experience handling cases for members of the general public, in addition to healthcare professionals.
-Here’s what you should know about DEA drug diversion criminal cases, and the role our NYC drug diversion lawyers can take in helping to protect you.
+Here’s what you should know about DEA drug diversion criminal cases, and the role our Physician Drug Trafficking Lawyers can take in helping to protect you.

 Drug diversion, as defined by the US Department of Health & Human Service’s Office of I.G., is when prescription drugs are used for illegal purposes.
 Anyone involved in the chain of custody and sale, can be charged and prosecuted for the illegal activities.
 For example, the doctor who sells Oxycontin pills can face drug diversion criminal penalties, in addition to the drug dealer and the person who purchases the drugs.
 It’s common for additional charges to be tacked on, in order to get a harsher penalty by the prosecutors.

 DEA drug diversion criminal investigations happen often.
 Often, many law enforcement agencies will observe drug providers before they take action.
 They’ll conduct an extensive investigation, in order to conduct have as much evidence as possible to make sure their case is strong.
 They’ll gather substantial evidence, in order to use it in court, and so they can pursue formal charges or setup a sting operation.
 It’s common for members of law enforcements to pose as drug dealers, or an illicit drug user, so they can conduct an arrest, or seize evidence.